district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

 #### Implementing Custom Delegates

-If we want to have finer control over the rendering of items, we can often achieve what we want simply by using a custom model: In our data() reimplementation, we can handle the Qt::FontRole, Qt::TextAlignmentRole, Qt::TextColorRole, and Qt::BackgroundColorRole, and these are used by the default delegate.
-For example, in the Cities and Currencies examples shown earlier, we handled the Qt::TextAlignmentRole to get right-aligned numbers.
+If we want to have finer control over the rendering of items, we can often achieve what we want simply by using a custom model: In our `data()`{.cpp}
+reimplementation, we can handle the `Qt::FontRole`{.cpp}, `Qt::TextAlignmentRole`{.cpp}, `Qt::TextColorRole`{.cpp}, and
+`Qt::BackgroundColorRole`{.cpp}, and these are used by the default delegate.
+For example, in the Cities and Currencies examples shown earlier, we handled the `Qt::TextAlignmentRole`{.cpp} to get right-aligned numbers.

 If we want even greater control, we can create our own delegate class and set it on the views that we want to make use of it.
 The Track Editor dialog shown in Figure 10.15 makes use of a custom delegate.
 It shows the titles of music tracks and their durations.
-The data held by the model will be simply QStrings (titles) and ints (seconds), but the durations will be separated into minutes and seconds and will be editable using a QTimeEdit.
+The data held by the model will be simply `QStrings`{.cpp} (titles) and ints (seconds), but the durations will be separated into minutes and seconds and will be editable using a `QTimeEdit`{.cpp}.

 ```cpp
 #include <QItemDelegate>